hypertidy/vapour/README.md

 Fast summary
 ------------

-There is a basic function `vapour_read_extent` to return a straightforward bounding box vector for every feature, so that we can flexibly build an index of a data set for later use.
+There is a function `vapour_read_extent` to return a straightforward bounding box vector for every feature, so that we can flexibly build an index of a data set for later use.

 ``` r
 mvfile <- system.file("extdata/tab/list_locality_postcode_meander_valley.tab", package="vapour")